Nethereum/Nethereum.Docs/docs/nethereum-transfering-ether.md

 # Sending Ether with Nethereum

-This article will walk you through the basics of Nethereum to send Ether using INFURA.
+This article will show you how to send Ether using INFURA.

 ## Pre-requisites

 The below instructions apply to Windows, Mac and Linux OSes.

 ### Install .NET